INTERMAGNET/imag-tech-man/appendices/terminology.rst

     Time stamp
         The precise date and time of acquisition of a data sample.
-        Timestamp are recorded and transmited alongside the data.
+        Timestamp are recorded and transmitted alongside the data.
         In the IMFV2.83 format, a timestamp is recorded for the
         first sample of each 12-minute data block only due to bandwidth constraints (see |app_imag_imfv_2| and